mighty-gerbils/gerbil/doc/reference/dev/bootstrap.md

 - The solution is to create a *new* API with *new* names that must absolutely not clash with the old names.
-  Add a suffix or prefix such as `*`, `/2` or `%`, or take the opportunity to give functions better, longer and/or more systematic names.
+  Add a suffix or prefix such as `*`, `/2` or `%`, or take the opportunity to give functions better and/or more systematic names.
 - The *old* API will temporarily coexist with use the *new* API.
 - When shared data structures are involved, the *old* API as called by the previous bootstrap implementation may have to be